-- Interpersonal conflicts with other lab members should be reported to Miriam. - Conflicts with the PI can be directed to the Head of the Department of Ophthalmology & Visual Sciences (currently Dr. Christopher Lyons, christopher.lyons@ubc.ca), to the Director of the Center for Brain Health (currently Dr. Lynn Raymond, lynn.raymond@ubc.ca) or to a member of your supervisory committee.
-You can also talk to the Associate Director of the Graduate Program in Neuroscience, Dr. Mark Cembrowski (mark.cembrowski@ubc.ca). - UBC Graduate and Postdoctoral Studies have formalized conflict resolution processes and resources for graduate students and postdocs (under Additional Resources/Conflict Resolution and PDF coordinator) - The Equity & Inclusion Office is committed to ensuring that UBC is a community in which human rights are respected and equity and diversity are integral to university life.
+- Interpersonal conflicts with other lab members should be reported to Miriam. - Conflicts with Miriam should be directed to the Director of the Graduate Program in Neuroscience, Dr. Catharine Winstanley (catharine.winstanley@ubc.ca).
+You can also direct your enquiries to the Head of the Department of Ophthalmology & Visual Sciences (currently Dr. Neeru Gupta, neeru.gupta@ubc.ca).

+- UBC Graduate and Postdoctoral Studies have formalized conflict resolution processes and resources for graduate students and postdocs (under Additional Resources/Conflict Resolution and PDF coordinator) - The Equity & Inclusion Office is committed to ensuring that UBC is a community in which human rights are respected and equity and diversity are integral to university life.
 They offer resources for handling complaints regarding discrimination and harassment. - Graduate Student Society (GSS) Advocacy: The GSS Advocates are graduate students who provide confidential assistance to fellow individual graduate students experiencing difficulties with their supervisors, advisors, program, faculty or the University. - Office of the Ombudsperson for Students works with UBC community members to ensure students are treated fairly and can learn, work and live in a fair, equitable and respectful environment.
 Reporting to the President, the office is an independent, impartial and confidential resource for students at UBC, jointly funded by the AMS, GSS, and UBC.